chestdb/chest/chest/README.md

   - [ ] tuple
   - [ ] Flutter
 - [ ] Write docs on how to get started
-- [ ] Write docs on how to write tapers
 - [ ] Write docs on how to migrate tapers
-- [ ] Document the tape format
-- [ ] Document the file format
 - [ ] Write tests
 - [ ] Add CI
 - [ ] Benchmark